If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

-Softer than compressed charcoal but generally more brittle as well, willow charcoal and vine charcoal are especially useful for sketching as their marks can be erased with greater ease.
-These lightweight sticks are similar—and some brands will confusingly describe their products as both—but vine and willow have distinct qualities that make them suited for different types of projects.
-Willow charcoal, which is made from natural willow branches, is darker and more forgiving and can produce a range of tones; vine charcoal, made from grapevines, comes in shades of gray and is slightly harder.
+Softer than compressed charcoal but generally more brittle as well, willow charcoal and vine charcoal are especially useful for sketching as their marks can be erased with ease.
+These lightweight sticks are similar—and some brands confusingly describe their products as both—but vine and willow have distinct qualities that make them suited for different types of projects.
+Willow charcoal, which is made from carbonized natural willow branches, is darker and more forgiving and can produce a range of tones; vine charcoal, made by burning grapevines, comes in shades of gray and is slightly harder.
 You may want to experiment with both to see which you prefer, and our picks can help you sort through the many options available.

 Coates Willow Charcoal

 To many artists, the name Coate is synonymous with high-quality willow.
-Since the 1960s, the P. H. Coate family has been cultivating the shrub in the fertile land of southwest England’s Somerset Levels, and producing drawing charcoal following a careful process of boiling, cutting, and cooking.
-The resulting rods are free of impurities so they feel velvety smooth and produce a deep black color.
-They are sold in sizes from thin (2 to 3 millimeters) to jumbo (16 to 24 millimeters), and this set of 30 assorted pieces provides a good basic kit for creating both fine and broad lines.
-Don’t expect them all to look the same: due to the Coate process, each stick is unique, but they all will give you beautiful marks with distinct texture and softness.
+Since the 1960s, the P. H. Coate family has been cultivating the shrub in the fertile land of southwest England’s Somerset Levels and producing drawing charcoal following a painstaking process that takes three days.
+The resulting 6¼-inch-long rods are free of impurities so they feel velvety smooth and produce a deep black color.
+They are sold in five sizes, from thin (2 to 3 millimeters) to the charmingly named “tree stick” size (roughly 20 millimeters), which is available by the piece.
+You can also buy a set of 30 assorted pieces that provides a good, basic array for creating both fine and broad lines.
+Don’t expect them all to look the same: Due to the Coate process, each stick is unique, but they all will give you beautiful marks with distinct texture and softness.

-2. Grumbacher Vine Charcoal
+Grumbacher Vine Charcoal

-3. Winsor & Newton Willow Charcoal Sticks
+Winsor & Newton Artists’ Charcoal Packs